Azure/azure-sdk-for-js/documentation/writing_tests.md

 Regarding delays and `setTimeout`s, please refer to the [using delays](#using-delays) section.

-You'll be able to find a more detailed set of recommendations in the section: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines).
+You'll be able to find a more detailed set of recommendations in the section: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines) [🔒][TIPS].

 ### CI and nightly test configuration